Overview

 Next steps

-This planning study is independent of other projects underway in the Caloundra area.
-Potential infrastructure improvements identified through the pilot will integrate with active transport facilities being planned and delivered by other projects.
-The pilot is also considering and seeking to build on the successes and learnings of Caloundra State School’s existing RideScore Active School Program.
+The pilot is independent of other projects underway in the Caloundra area.
+Any infrastructure improvements delivered through the pilot will integrate with active transport facilities planned and delivered by other projects.

 To stay up to date with the pilot, please register to receive project updates (top right-hand corner).